Skip to main content

 • Locations of impacted devices: The assigned location of the impacted devices.

 Clicking the View details icon opens a drawer with additional information about the selected CVE.
-The drawer displays:
+The drawer will display a separate tab for each affected Operating system.
+In each tab the drawer displays:

 • Severity: The severity rating of the CVE.